-- Such decisions for individual students with disabilities under the IDEA shall be made when required through the Admissions and Release Committee process and changes in service delivery required under the IDEA shall be made to the student's IEP. - Such decisions for students identified under Section 504 shall be made through the team process as required under federal law and corresponding District policies and procedures.
+- Such decisions for individual students with disabilities under the IDEA shall be made by the Admissions and Release Committee (ARC). - Such decisions for students identified under Section 504 shall be made through the team process as required under federal law and corresponding District policies and procedures.